kjolley/BIGSdb_documentation/curator_guide.rst

 ************************************
 Automated web-based sequence tagging
 ************************************
-Sequence tagging is the process of identifying alleles by scanning the sequence bin linked to an isolate record.
+Sequence tagging, or tag-scanning, is the process of identifying alleles by scanning the sequence bin linked to an isolate record.
 Defined loci can either have a single reference sequence, that is defined in the locus table, or they can be linked to an external database that contains the sequences for known alleles.
 The tagging function uses BLAST to identify sequences and will tag the specific sequence region with locus information and an allele designation if a matching allele is identified by reference to an external database.

 Select 'scan' sequence tags on the curator's index page.